jamie/blog.tracefunc.com/src/_posts/2008-04-03-spec-timing-html.md

     rake SLOW=0.1

-Two gotchas if you're using Rails though: instead of hooking S::E::ExampleGroup, you'll need to hook Spec::Rails::Example::RailsExampleGroup.
+Two gotchas if you're using Rails though: instead of hooking S\::E\::ExampleGroup, you'll need to hook Spec\::Rails\::Example\::RailsExampleGroup.
 Second, if you have any spec failures the timings don't seem to get output, since spec/rails aborts execution after failing.